runelauridsen/avr-toolchain/README.md

 ## Example

+`toolchain.bat` will prepend the toolchain to your PATH variable.

-`example.bat` is a minimal example script that compiles and uploads the program in `example.c` to an ATmega2560 microcontroller, and listens for serial output.
+`example.bat` is a minimal example script that compiles and uploads the `example.c` program to an ATmega2560 microcontroller, and listens for serial output.

-`cd` to the repository root and run `example.bat COM5` (replace `COM5` with whichever port your microcontroller is connected with), to run the example.
+Run `set port=COM5 && example.bat build flash listen` (replace `COM5` with whichever port your microcontroller is connected with), to run the example.